 Futureworks is therefore committed to a policy and practice which covers both staff and students.
-For students, admission to a course at Futureworks and progression within their studies will be determined only by personal merit and by performance.
-For staff, entry into, and progression within, employment will be determined only by personal merit and by the application of criteria which are related to the duties and conditions of each particular post and the needs of the company.
+For students, admission to, and progression through, a programme at Futureworks will be determined only by personal merit and by performance.
+For staff, entry in to, and progression within, employment will be determined only by personal merit and by the application of criteria which are related to the duties and conditions of each particular post and the needs of the company

 Protected groups are defined in the Equality Act 2010 as Sex, Gender Reassignment, Marriage or Civil Partnership, Pregnancy or Maternity, Race (including Ethnic or National Origin, Nationality or Colour), Disability, Sexual Orientation, Age, or Religion or Belief.
 Futureworks respects all religious and philosophical beliefs, as well as the lack of religion or belief, and the right of all students and staff to discuss and debate these issues freely.

 In addition to the protected groups as defined by the Equality Act 2010, Futureworks follows the practice of Greater Manchester Police and includes alternative sub-cultures as a category to be recognised alongside those protected by the Equality Act 2010.
 Futureworks recognises alternative sub-cultures as a broad term to define a strong sense of collective identity and a set of group-specific values and tastes.
 This typically centres on distinctive style, clothing, make up, body art and music preference.
 Any discrimination based on these factors will be treated in the same manner as those defined as protected groups.

 In an attempt to support all groups and foster a supportive and inclusive culture, we actively discourage the use of language used for negative connotations.
 This includes language used within classrooms, studios and common areas.